cambridge-mlg/Progressive-Tempering-Sampler-with-Diffusion/README.md

 ## Running Experiments

-We provide an example on the GMM (Gaussian Mixture Model) target distribution.
+We provide an example on the GMM task.
 This includes three main stages:

 ### 1. Simulate Parallel Tempering (PT)